 An external consideration is that the industry needs to decrease its acceptance of “first to market” to the detriment of security mentality.
 Until consumers commit to requiring a minimal amount of security in new products, this will be a perpetual cycle of vulnerability due to minimized investment in secure development.

 As consumers, security professionals, and developers, we will continue to struggle with the perpetual tension between security and cost.
-I posit the market needs to define and leverage a “grading system” for product security (as mentioned in my post “Competition For a Place in the Internet of Things”).
+I posit the market needs to define and leverage a “grading system” for product security.

 Communication is paramount and the whole of a company is responsible for it; leadership and individual contributors need to drive and influence the context for your specific business needs.
 Having a conversation from top to bottom about a company’s willingness to invest in secure development principles will guide every employee to the security minded framework.